 - 115. There was a TV room and we were left to watch whatever.
 In the morning the girl and her wee baby would come along to the unit and we would watch Teletubbies.
 There was the odd movie.
 We had a Sega Mega drive and a Play Station.
 I had my thirteenth birthday there but there was no celebration.
-Elaine McGroarty and a girl called sectors were at the bottom of my bed with a birthday card.
+Elaine McGroarty and a girl called sector of were at the bottom of my bed with a birthday card.
 There was no cake or anything like that from the Good Shepherd.
 I can't remember the rest of the day.
 We didn't receive presents at Christmas time.
 I came back after Christmas with my mobile phone from my mum and dad.
 I went home for Christmas and I was taken back after home leave during the festive season. - 116.
 Sometimes home leave would be taken off us for a number reasons.
 I feel it would have been better for me to be at home because all eyes were on me at home.
 I wouldn't have been able to go out if I had been caught smoking cannabis in the house.
 However at Good Shepherd they were oblivious. - 117.
 There were times the other girls and I would stand each other against the wall and Staff would be walking about and see it happening.
 I think we thought it was fun.
 I realise now it was dangerous.
 We weren't forcing each other to stand there.
 I don't know how it started or where it came from.
 It was odd behaviour.
-I can remember having a fit and being on the ground.
-I remember the feeling of having a tingly tongue or biting on my tongue and, sometimes I would urinate on myself.
+I can remember I remember the feeling of

 I don't know what we got out of it but it was very dangerous.
 I think it showed that the girls needed help.